kernelci/kernelci-project/kernelci.org/content/en/intro/monitor-tests.md

 We created [kci-dev](https://kci.dev/) - a command-line tool for interacting with KernelCI.
 You can use the [kci-dev results](https://kci.dev/results/) command to pull results from the dashboard in your shell.

-### Grafana

-Our [Grafana](https://grafana.kernelci.org/) instance allow users to create specific dashboard with tailored queries and boards.
-Those who want to dive deeper into their data can engage with our Grafana instance.

 ## Setting up notifications

 Although still under development, the dashboard is already capable of sending notifications of two types: